JuanJS117/MesoscopicModel/README.md

     ln -s /Applications/Julia-1.5.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia

 You have just created a symlink to your Julia version.
 Once done, you can open a terminal and run Julia by simply typing `julia` in the terminal.
-Moreover, you can run a Julia script directly from the terminal by typing `julia code.jl`.
+Moreover, you can run a Julia script directly from the terminal by typing `julia script.jl`.
 This is the preferred way to execute the model in macOS.

 * ### Windows

 In Windows, you will need to add Julia executable directory to PATH.
-Otherwise, you will need to type the whole path each time you want to run Julia (C:\Users\myusername\AppData\Local\Julia-<version> by default).
+Otherwise, you will need to type the whole path each time you want to run Julia (`C:\Users\myusername\AppData\Local\Julia-<version>\bin\julia.exe` by default).
 Steps for Windows 10 are listed below:

-     1. Open cmd (press Windows Key + R), type `rundll132 sysdm.cpl,EditEnvironmentVariables`, and hit enter.
+- Open cmd (press Windows Key + R), type `rundll132 sysdm.cpl,EditEnvironmentVariables`, and hit enter.
-     2. Go to either "User Variables" or "System Variables" section, find the row with "Path", and click edit.ib     * A "Edit environment variable" User Interface will appear.
+- Go to either "User Variables" or "System Variables" section, find the row with "Path", and click edit.ib     * A "Edit environment variable" User Interface will appear.
 Click "New" and paste the Julia installation directory `C:\Users\myusername\AppData\Local\Julia-<version>\`
-     3. Open cmd (press Windows Key + R), type `rundll132 sysdm.cpl,EditEnvironmentVariables`, and hit enter.
+- A "Edit environment variable" User Interface will appear.
+There, click "New" and paste Julia installation directory `C:\Users\JohnDoe\AppData\Local\Programs\Julia-<version>\bin`.
+- Click OK.

+Now you can directly run Julia from the terminal by typing `julia`.
+Additionally, you can run any Julia script by typing `julia script.jl`.

 * ### Linux